Transgender disenfranchisement in the United States: Birth certificate

 While birth certificates can be used as voter identification in non-photo identification states, birth certificate laws are established at the state level and commonly require that the individual undergo surgery in order for the gender on the document to be updated.
 Some states even make it mandatory that transgender people acquire a court order in order to change the gender on their birth certificate, which presents even more financial obstacles.

 The first case to deal with legal recognition of transgender identity in the United States was In re Anonymous v.
 Weiner in 1966.
 A post-operative male-to-female trans woman applied for a change of sex on her birth certificate through the Bureau of Vital Statistics in the New York City Health Department.
 The Bureau turned to the Board of Health who then called on a committee on public health of the New York Academy of Medicine to make a recommendation.
 The application was ultimately denied and the Board of Health stated that "an individual born one sex cannot be changed for the reasons proposed by the request which was made to us.
 Sex can be changed where there is an error, of course, but not when there is a later attempt to change psychological orientation of the patient and including such surgery as goes with it."

 As of March 2018, surgery is a prerequisite for changing one's gender marker on birth certificates issued by 25 states.
 Those states are: Alabama, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nebraska, New Mexico, North Carolina, North Dakota, Rhode Island, Virginia and West Virginia.
 The remaining states either may change the birth certificate without proof of surgery or will not change the birth certificate at all.

+Ban on gender affirming care for youth

+As of August 2023, 21 states have banned gender affirming care for minors and 7 states are considering implementing such a ban.
+Transgender voters who must wait until the age of 18 to receive gender affirming care face barriers in changing their gender on birth certificates and driver's licenses in time for an upcoming election.
+The process of changing one's name and gender on government issued IDs varies by state, but can take up to 2 months in California.
+Election officials may invalidate these forms of IDs if they do not reflect an individual's current gender, creating further obstacles.
+Therefore, transgender voters who live in states that ban gender affirming care for youth, require sexual reassignment surgery or a court order to update government issued IDs, and require a government issued ID in the voting process impose a clear burden and lengthy process on their ability to vote.